mayef/Xray4KSU/README.md

 A fork from [Xray4Magisk](https://github.com/Asterisk4Magisk/Xray4Magisk)

-This is a Magisk module for Xray/v2ray/sing-box, and includes binaries for arm, arm64, x86, x64.
+This is a KernelSU module for Xray/v2ray/sing-box, and includes binaries for arm, arm64, x86, x64.

 ## Disclaimer